Create your account

 Reset instructions have been sent to your email.
 Don’t forget to check your spam folder.

-So, you’ve decided to start a hustle, not yet aware of knowing how to find your niche in business.
+So, you’ve decided to get a loan for your business, to hustle, not yet aware of knowing how to find your niche in business.
 The market of just about anything is completely full of players both big and small, so it’s best to really hone down on your own on your unique skills.
 Being all things to all people is the fastest way of going nowhere.

 These shops offered a lesson in business.
 When we have all the luxuries of online shopping, many specialty and big-box retailers, it’s vitally important to fulfill a niche.
 Gone are the days of the five-and-dime, when in a general store (especially in rural communities) you would find anything you might need.
 More accurately, the patrons had a choice to buy or not to buy, and that’s about it.
 One retailer or nothing.
 In contrast, the owners of any retail location today must figure out how to find a niche product to specialize in.
 Only then it will be clear what market segment they serve, and only then can they find success.

 There are fantastic stories of people radically changing their lives and changing everything to follow their dream.
 You probably might even know someone like my friend, who, having a PhD in Biology, quit her job in a pharmaceutical company and started a yoga retreat business.
 Something happens and people leave the business world and change their focus entirely.

 I subscribe to the theory that being in a niche market offers a lot of benefits.
 There are key factors making it a success.
 Let’s run through a few key concepts to be sure there is no confusion in terms of terms (pun intended).